 Visit seaside Cassis, a picturesque town tucked into a curve along the Mediterranean Sea between the calanques.
 The town with 8,000 inhabitants is about 20 km east of Marseille.
-It’s a fishing port on a steep hillside with vineyards and pastel-coloured houses that tumble down to the seaside.
+It’s a fishing port on a steep hillside with vineyards and pastel-coloured houses layering the slope to the seaside.
 Check the tourist office website for current events.

-Until October 28 – Phot’Aix 2022 – Festival of photography, the 22nd edition anniversary of this contemporary photography exhibit – this year’s theme is Family(S).
+October 6 – December 30, 2023 – Phot’Aix 2023 – Festival of photography, the 23rd edition anniversary of this contemporary photography exhibit – this year’s theme is Regards Croisés et les Parcours.
 The concept is to bring photography to the street and to highlight talented photographers.